 After being ground into a powder, the leaves are sifted through a sifter or fine-mesh strainer to ensure an even finer texture.
 This step prevents larger pieces, stems, and leaf veins from polluting the matcha powder, but it also ensures that the particles are well separated and aerated.

-Matcha vs Green Tea: What’s the Difference?
+Matcha vs Green Tea?

 Although green tea and matcha derive from the same plant, they are different products.
-Because of this, it is important to clarify the difference between green tea and matcha.
+Because of this, it is important to clarify the difference between green tea and matcha

-- Green tea - Green tea is made from leaves plucked from the Camellia sinensis plant, then withered and cooked.
+• Green tea - Green tea is made from leaves plucked from the Camellia sinensis plant, then withered and cooked.

-- Matcha - Matcha is a powder made of organic, shade-grown Camellia sinensis leaves harvested while still young.
+• Matcha - Matcha is a powder made of organic, shade-grown Camellia sinensis leaves harvested while still young.
 The stem and veins of the leaves are removed during the process to achieve the finest texture.

 The Benefits of Matcha